Upper School Curriculum Guide

 HONORS SPANISH 3

 This course offers a more immersive and advanced approach to grammar, conversation, writing, and the study of civilization.
-Through the study of Spanish and Latin American culture, history and current events, students will deepen their understanding of varying perspectives in intercultural contexts. .
+Through the study of Spanish and Latin American culture, history, literature, film and current events, students will deepen their understanding of varying perspectives in different intercultural contexts.
 This provides a solid foundation for those students moving into higher-level Spanish courses and for entry to both Honors Spanish Literature and Language (Advanced Placement Spanish Language and Culture) and Advanced Placement Spanish Literature and Culture.
-This course also includes an introduction to the study of film and literature; students explore several literary genres including short story and poetry.
-Daily class discussions, periodic analytical papers, projects and presentations will help students formulate original ideas and express them in the target language, while engaging in meaningful collaboration with their classmates.
-(1 unit; Grades 10, 11, 12; prerequisite: Honors Spanish 2 or superior achievement in Spanish 2 or Honors Intensive Spanish; permission of the Department Chair required.)
+Students explore several literary genres including short stories and poetry, listen to podcasts, and read a variety of online news sources.
+Daily class discussions, periodic analytical papers, projects, and presentations will help students formulate original ideas and express them in the target language, while engaging in meaningful collaboration with their classmates.
+(1 unit; Grades 10, 11, 12; prerequisite: Honors Spanish 2 or superior achievement in Spanish 2 or Honors Intensive Spanish; permission of the Department Chair required and possible placement test)

-ENVIRONMENTAL ISSUES IN THE SPANISH SPEAKING WORLD
+ENVIRONMENTAL ISSUES IN THE SPANISH SPEAKING WORLD (OFFERED IN 2026-27)

 HONORS SPANISH 4